Clinical data

 Clinical data for clinical evaluation

-1. Scientific literature
+1. Scientific Literature

-2. Clinical trials
+2. Clinical Investigations

-• Clinical trials pursuant to Art.
-62
+• Clinical investigations acc. to Article 62

-• PMCF studies pursuant to Art.
-74
+• PMCF studies acc. to Article 74

 Clinical trials

-3. Post-market data via PMS
+3. Post-Market Data via PMS

-Request a free initial consultation now
+Request a free initial consultation*.